By Dennis Rainey

 Read that again.
 God invites us to turn our backs on childish ways and step up to mature love.

-Love for an imperfect person challenges us to pursue Jesus and ask Him to teach us how to love.
+Love for an imperfect person challenges us to pursue Jesus and ask Him to teach us how to truly live out our love for them.

 Love doesn’t manipulate or try to get its own way.
 It shoots straight.